This article describes how to backup a Mac (Mac OS X, MacOS) computer to a NAS share hosted on a Datto SIRIS or Datto NAS.

 afp://<IP of Datto device>/

-5. Enter credentials for the local Datto device user we selected in the previous steps.
+4. Enter credentials for the local user defined in the Datto NAS share's settings.

-7. Turn Time Machine on, then select the share name we created from the drop-down.
-Finally, click Use Disk.
+6. Turn Time Machine on, then select the share name we created from the drop-down.

-8. Time Machine backups will run as long as the Mac can communicate with the Datto across the local network.
+7. Click Use Disk.
+Time Machine backups will run as long as the Mac can communicate with the Datto appliance across the local network.

-Note: There are a few things to be aware with when using this type of share as a Time Machine disk.
 Due to the way Time Machine writes backups to a sparse bundle, the size of this file will grow indefinitely.
-This means that the storage taken up by the share will grow until there is no space on the Datto device.
-Once the device fills up, Time Machine will start deleting the oldest backups to create new ones.
-This is something to keep in mind if the device has other shares or agents on it.
-Additionally, this may also cause the size of your offsite backups to increase.
+The storage taken up by the share will grow until there is no space on the Datto appliance.
+Once full, Time Machine will start deleting the oldest backups to create new ones.

-1. Open the Terminal program on the Mac, and log in as the root user using this command:
+1. Open Terminal, and log in as the root user: